multipaths/DiffuPy/README.rst

 ------------
 1. ``diffupy`` can be installed with the following commands:

+ $ python3 -m pip install diffupy

+2. ``diffupy`` can be installed with the following commands:

 .. code-block:: sh

     $ python3 -m pip install git+https://github.com/multipaths/DiffuPy.git@master

-2. or in editable mode with:
+3. or in editable mode with:

 .. code-block:: sh